TheCandidStartup/TheCandidStartup.github.io/_drafts/acid-atomicity-consistency-isolation-durability.md

 Clients are becoming thicker with local state maintained for the life of the user's session, or even over multiple sessions with [progressive apps]({% link _posts/2023-09-04-event-sourced-database-grid-view.md %}).
 The standard interaction model is to first run a load of read only queries to populate the client UI.
 For example, it may use paged queries over a collection to fill out a [Grid view]({% link _posts/2023-06-12-database-grid-view.md %}).
 Other clients may modify the database between successive queries, so the client may start out with inconsistent or out of date data.

 The user then navigates through the data and then decides to make some changes.
 The client calls a REST API which in turn updates the database.
 Client state gets updated in some ad hoc way as the database is further modified by other clients.
-Even if you're incredibly aggressive about doing it, you can still end up with the client calling the API to make changes based on old local state.
+Even if you're incredibly aggressive about updating the client, you can still end up with the client calling the API to make changes based on old local state.

 {% include candid-image.html src="/assets/images/acid/client-state.svg" alt="Clients can make changes based on old local state" %}